andrasq/node-docs/gc-gordian.md

 The cluster here is two processes, the master and one worker.
 Both the master and the worker run the same script, but `cluster.isMaster` will be `true` only in the parent process.
-Any number of worker processes can be forked, each is
+Any number of worker processes can be forked.

 ### The Master